vim/vim/src/VisVim/README_VisVim.txt

   occasionally still seems to happen, but it's more stable now).
   (Vince Negri)
 - Added support for the new CTRL-\ CTRL-N command of Vim 5.4a.
-  This prevents Vim from beeping when a VisVim command is executed an Vim is not in insert mode.
+  This prevents Vim from beeping when a VisVim command is executed and Vim is not in insert mode.